dotnsf/qoodle/README.md

     - exports.db_password : password for IBM Cloudant

-    - exports.admin_username : username for Basic Authenticate to access /view and /admin
+    - exports.admin_username : username for Basic Authenticate to access /quizset and /admin

-    - exports.admin_password : password for Basic Authenticate to access /view and /admin
+    - exports.admin_password : password for Basic Authenticate to access /quizset and /admin

     - exports.defaultroom : default room name when not specified

-    - exports.intervalms : default reload interval milliseconds for screen sharing

 - Deploy application into IBM Cloud

+## Prerequisites for Quiz conference owner

+Conference owner need *2* PCs to have Quiz conference:

+- PC for Operation.

+- PC for Screen Sharing.

+## Prerequisites for Quiz participant

+Participant need *1* PC and *1" smartphone:

+- PC to watch shared screen(Quiz).

+- Smartphone for answering to quiz.

 ## How to use

-- First, administrator need to access to /view **with Chrome** so that it can handle all client.
+- First, administrator need to access to /admin, and edit quiz and quizset.

-    - If you want to specify room name, then access to /view?room=XXXX

-- Then user may access to / with their smartphone, and input his/her name.
+- Next, administrator click quizset id to browse /quizset page.

-    - If you want to use room name, then access to /?room=XXXX
+    - If you want to use room name, then access to /quizset?room=XXXX

+- Then administrator may open /share(?room=XXXX) page **with different PC**, and share this screen into web conference.

+- Then participant user attend web conference, and browse shared screen, that QR code is embedded.

-- When user draw their doodle in their smartphone, all doodles would be shown in /view screen.
+- At last, participant user may read its QR code with their smartphone, input his/her name, and answering board is shown in their smartphone screen.

-    - (Optional)User can **save** their doodle, if Cloudant is ready.

-- When administrator access to /admin, they can view all saved images.

 ## Copyright